Eugene Stockton

-Fr Eugene Stockton (born 1934) is a retired Catholic priest and archaeologist in the Blue Mountains region of New South Wales, Australia.
+Eugene Stockton (born 1934) is a retired Catholic priest and archaeologist in the Blue Mountains region of New South Wales, Australia.

 Early life and education

 Eugene Stockton grew up at Lawson in the Blue Mountains where an interest in the natural environment was nurtured.
 His mother Elsie, converted to the Catholic faith while working with religious sisters in the laundry of St Columba’s Seminary, Springwood.
 His father died tragically a few months after his birth.
 At only six years old the young Eugene Stockton announced that he was going to become a priest.
 He was accepted into the seminary when he was 13.
 After years of study at St Columba's Seminary, Springwood NSW and St Patrick's Seminary, Manly he was ordained a priest at St Mary's Cathedral, Sydney in 1958 aged 22.
 He continued studies and was the first to gain a doctorate in Theology from the Catholic Institute of Sydney.

 He lectured at St Columba's and St Patrick's Seminary before travelling overseas to Rome where he completed a Licentiate in Sacred Scripture at the Pontifical Biblical Institute.
 He then spent four years in Jerusalem and studied at the Studium Biblicum Franciscanum, a Franciscan academic society and the Ecole Biblique et Archeologique Francaise, a French academic establishment in Jerusalem specializing in archaeology and biblical exegesis.